Macrometacorp/docs/docs/photoniq/prerendering/best-practices-prerendering.md

 Dead links negatively affect both your SEO rankings and the cost of prerendering.
 Regularly scan your website for dead links and either remove them or update them to point to active pages.
 This improves user experience and ensures you're not incurring extra charges for prerendering pages that don't contribute to your site's value.

+If you have a system that redirects users to a page that provides a non-404 experience if they stumble on something that isn't covered, then you might want to add a 404 identifier to Prerendering.
+For more information, refer to [Manage 404 Identifiers](manage-404-identifiers).

 ## Implement User-Agent String Detection on Your Origin Server

 Customize your origin server to detect user-agent strings.
 This enables more granular control over the content you serve, allowing you to tailor user experiences based on the device or browser they are using.
 For example, you could serve a lighter version of your website to browsers that are known to have performance constraints.